 If there is no

-.frm file, you can recreate
+.frm file, you can

-.frm file must have the same
+.frm file must have the

-directory of the orphan temporary table.
+database directory of the orphan temporary table.

 To identify orphan temporary tables on your system, you can view

 table should be visible in the database directory.